StudentsDataHack-2022/tasks-2022/README.md

 If you missed the inauguration, here's the quick recap!

 - If you have any questions regarding the organisation of the event, please write to https://www.facebook.com/StudentsDataHack-102825025233118 in private message.
-- You have to do tasks that you chose in the Google Form, and solve them individually.
+- You have to do tasks that you chose in the Forms (https://forms.office.com/Pages/ResponsePage.aspx?id=DhtOFuXIqUGbu29-1A7vBEsxqz1T0_hFnL7wnhej2MpUMTQ3UFlSUkRCTkxGTTlDU0w3NjdFWFlUVy4u), and solve them individually.
 - Task descriptions you can find in folders named "StudentsDataHack_2022_ *".
 - Dataset for prediction task can be found in the "dataset-2022" repository.